predixdesignsystem/px-tooltip/README.md

 The position of the tooltip relative to the 'for' element.
 Currently supports 'top', 'bottom', 'left' and 'right'.

 **tooltip-message**
 The text message that will be displayed in the tooltip.
+Also support HTML elements.

 **delay**
 The delay in milliseconds until the tooltip is displayed.